AMANSAINI7144/SIGNX_WLASL_I3d/wlasl-baseline-model/README.md

-# Detection of American Sign Language (ASL) Gloass from Videos
+# Detection of American Sign Language (ASL) Gloss from Videos

 ## Introduction